 Low-lying Ile-a-Vache was in the path of the storm and authorities have not yet been able to communicate with the island to assess the extent of the damage.

 Most houses in Les Cayes were left roofless, with many completely inhabitable.

 With the main road from capital Port-Au-Prince impassable after a swollen river destroyed a bridge and helicopters not taking off because of cloud cover and rain, outside aid has not begun to reach Les Cayes and other coast towns that took the brunt of Matthew.

-Joulentah held her 14-month-old son Jouvensly, who she brought in on Thursday to cure diarrhoea and fever.
-A doctor had prescribed an IV drip, but there was nobody in the paediatrics ward to administer it.
+Joulentah held her 14-month-old son Jouvensly, who she brought in on Thursday to cure diarrhea and fever.
+A doctor had prescribed an IV drip, but there was nobody in the pediatrics ward to administer it.

 “I don’t have money, I don’t know where else to go, he cried for food I have nothing to give him,” said Joulentah, who only gave her first name.

 (Writing by Frank Jack Daniel; Editing by Tom Brown)